networked-aframe/networked-aframe/readme.md

 - Follow Hayden on [Twitter](https://twitter.com/haydenlee37)
 - Follow changes on [GitHub](https://github.com/haydenjameslee/networked-aframe/subscription)
-- Hang out with the A-Frame community: [A-Frame Slack](https://aframevr-slack.herokuapp.com)
+- Hang out with the A-Frame community on [Slack](https://aframevr-slack.herokuapp.com)
 - Let us know if you've made something with Networked-Aframe!
 We'd love to see it!